JosePedroDias/toy-stock-market-ui/README.md

 # toy stock market ui

-**WORK IN PROGRESS**
+Super crude web interface for the [toy-stop-market](https://github.com/JosePedroDias/toy-stock-market) project.

-Assumes the core is running on port 3030 of the same machine as ui.
+Assumes the core is running on port 3030 on the same machine as UI.

 ## install